khsamonte/nihongo-nook/markdown/learning/first-year-studying-japanese.md

+##### Ken Samonte | April 30, 2024

 ## Background

 Hi.
 I'm a 30-year-old full-time programmer from the Philippines.
 I started studying Japanese exactly one year ago, on April 30th, 2023, when I attended my first online class in a language school.
 Prior to that, I had been learning on Duolingo at a very relaxed pace, so I knew how to read Hiragana and Katakana.
 I am presently bilingual with Tagalog as my native language (NL) and a C1 Level of proficiency in English.

+The phonetics of Japanese and Tagalog are very similar since they are both _syllable-timed_ languages, whereas English is a _stress-timed_ language, so its pronunciation was much easier to digest for me.

 ## Timeline